Badminininja/DecisionGameCND/README.md

  * ./game
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
  * To ensure that the large number of classes we implemented is error free, we used googletest.
-With the help of the googeltest, we created unit tests and tested every single function in our classes and verified that they passed their tests through testing executable.
+With the help of the googeltest, we created unit tests and tested every single function in our classes and verified that they passed their tests through running the test executable.
  ![Code](https://user-images.githubusercontent.com/57073212/101874740-4ebdba00-3b3e-11eb-8491-c73167592c33.PNG)